cajuncoding/AssemblyAttributeSearch/README.md

 the Assembly property of a specific type (e.g. this.GetType().Assembly) that exists in the main project assembly and everythign will resolve as expected; as noted in the samples below.

+## Nuget Package
+To use behaviors in your project, add the [AssemblyAttributeSearch NuGet package](https://www.nuget.org/packages/AssemblyAttributeSearch/) to your project.

 ## Project Goals & Benefits (Why did I share this?)
 * Provide a very simple and lightweight library for searching/filtering all assemblies for Classes and their associated Attributes.
 * Implement internal static caching for performance so that reflection calls do not need to be made for the same searches more than once.